TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 *   **Password Policy:** For tenants using local authentication, they can configure password complexity rules (minimum length, character requirements).
 *   **MFA Mandate:** The ability to mandate that all their employee users must set up Multi-Factor Authentication to access the CMS.

+Furthermore, the architecture is designed to accommodate tenants with complex identity needs, such as those resulting from mergers or with decentralized IT.
+The system will support configuring multiple federated identity providers per tenant, mapped by email domain.
+With various of Vodafone-level large companies as tenants, this is quite a likely situation.
+For example, a single tenant could be configured to route users with `@companya.com` emails to a Microsoft login, while routing users with `@partner-corp.com` emails to a Google login.
+This flexibility is achieved by storing IdP configurations in a dedicated table linked to each tenant, and is handled seamlessly by the two-step login flow, which directs the user to the appropriate provider after they enter their email address.

 ---

 ## 4. Appendix

 ### Appendix A: Refined User Stories

 This appendix contains the detailed functional requirements for the CMS, written as user stories.
-Each story follows the Connextra template (`As a..; I want..; so that...`) and is accompanied by specific, testable Acceptance Criteria written in Gherkin syntax (`Given-When-Then`).
+Each story follows the Connextra template (`As a..
+I want.. so that...`) and is accompanied by specific, testable Acceptance Criteria written in Gherkin syntax (`Given-When-Then`).
 This document serves as the primary source for guiding the detailed design and implementation.

 *(Refer to the separate [./requirements/user_stories.md](./requirements/user_stories.md) file for the full content).*